 Minnesota Senior Housing Market Trends (2026)

-Construction and development costs in Minnesota remain below many coastal markets, helping maintain pricing near the national median.
-However, caregiver workforce shortages, insurance premiums, and regulatory compliance requirements continue to influence operating budgets.
+Construction and development costs in Minnesota remain below many coastal states, helping moderate overall pricing relative to higher-cost national markets.
+At the same time, insurance costs, labor shortages, and regulatory compliance requirements continue influencing assisted living operating budgets statewide.

-Annual rate increases across Minnesota typically range between 3% and 7%, consistent with national trends.
-Overall, the state’s assisted living market reflects steady demand supported by demographic aging and strong healthcare infrastructure.
+Annual assisted living rate increases across Minnesota typically range between 3% and 7%, consistent with broader national senior housing trends.

 What Does Assisted Living Typically Include in Minnesota?